-Interviews are vehicle for setting up IAPs and evaluating the impact of employment and guidance counselling interviews is difficult and complex (Hughes & Gration, 2009).
+Evaluating the impact of employment and guidance counselling interviews is difficult and complex (Hughes & Gration, 2009).
 Four different levels of impact outcomes for employment and career counselling have been identified (Hughes et al., 2002):

-- Immediate outcomes: including enhanced knowledge and skills, attitudinal and motivational changes such as decision-making skills; opportunity awareness; increased optimism about potential opportunities. - Intermediate outcomes: including improved search and decision-making skills such as enhanced job search ability and the ability to cope with, and plan beyond, disappointment. - Longer-term outcomes for the individual: including progression to training, education/work and reducing the propensity of learners to embark upon and subsequently drop out of education or training courses. - Longer-term outcomes for the economy: including increased productivity, enhanced employee recruitment and retention and improved ability to secure a job with improved pay or in shortened periods of unemployment.
+• Immediate outcomes: including enhanced knowledge and skills, attitudinal and motivational changes such as decision-making skills; opportunity awareness; increased optimism about potential opportunities.

+- Intermediate outcomes: including improved search and decision-making skills such as enhanced job search ability and the ability to cope with, and plan beyond, disappointment. - Longer-term outcomes for the individual: including progression to training, education/work and reducing the propensity of learners to embark upon and subsequently drop out of education or training courses. - Longer-term outcomes for the economy: including increased productivity, enhanced employee recruitment and retention and improved ability to secure a job with improved pay or in shortened periods of unemployment.

-The frequency and length of interviews are constrained by caseload, legislative requirements and other constraints under which PES operate.
-In turn, these will affect the approach taken by PES practitioners and the impact that PES interviews have on clients/ customers.
+Interviews are central to the process of setting up IAPs.
+The frequency and length of interviews are constrained by caseload and the legislative requirements under which PES operate.
+In turn, this will affect the approach taken by PES practitioners and the impact that PES interviews have on clients/ customers.